E-COMP Initiative Summary

 - Large New Generation/Load Integration: The E-COMP team is examining strategies for hybrid AC/DC systems, meshed grid configurations, and data center integration to enhance resilience and stability.

-- Community Energy Planning: Supporting reliable and affordable energy for remote and rural communities with E-COMP's Remote Communities on the Olympic Peninsula (RECOOP) prototypical use case.
+- Energy Reliability Planning: Supporting reliable and affordable energy for grid-connected as well as self-reliant energy systems including microgrids such as those found at military bases.
 This use case includes localized generation and storage solutions that deliver resilient, autonomous energy delivery.

 E-COMP's Deliverables

-E-COMP will establish a library of use cases, create cutting-edge modeling and simulation tools, and deliver practical outcomes, including:
+E-COMP is establishing a library of use cases, creating cutting-edge modeling and simulation tools that deliver practical outcomes, including:

-- A flexible co-design framework to address diverse energy challenges.
+- A flexible co-design framework for optimizing design and operation to guide decision making and address today’s energy challenges.

 PNNL’s Leadership